 - Enable process efficiencies (e.g., re-consent, remote monitoring, integration with other eClinical systems), reduce corrective actions for audit/inspection consent findings, improve patient recruitment process and reduce dropout rates

-The eConsent team plans to collaborate with Patient and Site Advocates, Health Authorities and institutional review boards (IRBs)/independent ethics committees (IECs) to develop the following assets:
+The eConsent team has collaborated with patient and site advocates, Health Authorities and institutional review boards (IRBs)/independent ethics committees (IECs) to develop the following assets:

 - A framework that describes the potential multi-media components available to sponsors for use in implementing eConsent.